Are you looking to buy a mid-range gaming laptop? If yes, then you should read this Lenovo Legion Y730 15inch review to discover one.

 The Lenovo Legion Y730 15 has a screen size of 15.6-inch.
 It also has an overall dimension of 361.4 x 267 x 19.9 – 22.4 mm (W x D x H).

 The dedicated graphics card that the Lenovo Legion Y730 15 comes with is an NVIDIA GeForce GTX 1050 Ti graphics card.
-This graphics card has a base frequency of 1290 MHz, a maximum frequency of 1392 MHz, and a 4 MB video RAM.
+This graphics card has a base frequency of 1290 MHz, a maximum frequency of 1392 MHz, and 4 GB of video RAM.

 Yes, the Lenovo Legion Y730 15inch is a gaming laptop and can definitely play games.
 For instance, it played Rise of the Tomb Raider on Ultra settings at a frame rate of 45 fps.